Statue of General Wolfe

 Greenwich Park, Blackheath Ave · interesting places nearby

 Royal Observatory information

-Success was confirmed in 1884 when Greenwich was designated as the prime meridian of the world, and Greenwich Mean Time (GMT) became the universal measurement of standard time.
+In 1884 Greenwich was designated as the prime meridian of the world, and Greenwich Mean Time (GMT) became the universal measurement of standard time.